KTO Rosomak: History

 The XC-360 transporter was developed as a successor to the Sisu XA-180 transporter, which had been in production since the early 1980s, and its subsequent versions.
 The first tactical and technical requirements for the new transporter were formulated in the mid-1990s, with the final version approved in 1999.
 A distinguishing feature of the vehicle was its modular construction and the reduction of physical signatures by limiting heat and noise emissions and specially shaping the hull to reduce radar reflection.
 Computer-aided design (CAD) techniques were extensively used in its development.
 The first mock-up of the vehicle (equipped with a twin-barrel AMOS 120mm mortar turret) was created in 2000 and showcased at the Eurosatory exhibition in Paris that same year.
-The first prototype was completed in November 2001, initially intended only for traction tests, but these plans were changed.
-At the same time, the Polish Ministry of National Defense announced a tender for wheeled armored personnel carriers for the Polish Army.
+The first Prototype was completed in November 2001, initially intended only for traction tests, but these plans were changed.
+At the same time, the Ministry of National Defence (Poland) announced a tender for wheeled armored personnel carriers for the Polish Army.

 Plans to introduce new wheeled armored personnel carriers in Poland date back to the mid-1990s, when the mass withdrawal of SKOT carriers began (only specialist equipment carriers were retained in service).
 It should also be noted that the initial plans called for the purchase of a much smaller number of vehicles, intended only for use in foreign missions (in 1998, the purchase of 180 vehicles was discussed).
 During this period, the Polish military was involved in operations in the Balkans, among other places.
 There were also no plans for such heavy armament on the vehicles, which were initially to be equipped only with machine guns.
 By the time of the tender, these assumptions had changed to the currently known form.